 Cathy Mellett’s short story, “A Man of Few Words,” received a Saturday Evening Post Great American Fiction Award.

-Her unpublished short story collection All I’ve Ever Done is Love You has been long listed by both CR Press and Santa Fe Writers Project, 7.13 Books, and MsLexia.
+Her short story collection All I’ve Ever Done is Love You has been long listed by CR Press, Santa Fe Writers Project, 7.13 Books, and MsLexia.

 “A Road Disappearing” appears in

 BULL: Men’s Fiction and . . .

 “The Green Bridge” just appeared in Atlas+Alice